OpenSourceEconomics/epp_topics/src/epp_topics/software_engineering/style_guides/screencast/script.md

-# Script: Styleguides
+# Script: Style guides

 ## Main message

 Say that we want to focus on the bigger picture in this screencast.
-The detailed styleguides are all listed in Additional materials.
+The detailed style guides are all listed in Additional materials.

 ## Naming conventions